Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 The next proof issue to be struck by the Sydney Mint occurred in 1880, no doubt for the Melbourne International Exhibition, a significant event in the history of colonial Australia.
 It was the first official World's Fair in the Southern Hemisphere and took place from October 1 to April 30, 1880.

-The Dangar Collection sold by Glendinings London in 1954 offered an 1880 Shield Proof Sovereign (milled edge) as lot 221 and a St George Proof Sovereign (plain edge) as lot 222.
-One example of the 1880 shield sovereign (milled) has been offered by Spink Auctions Australia in November 1978 (Lot 657), November 1981 (Lot 992) and again in July 1988 (Lot 2307).
+The Dangar Collection sold by Glendinings London in 1954 offered an 1880 Shield Proof Sovereign (grained edge) as lot 221 and a St George Proof Sovereign (plain edge) as lot 222.
+One example of the 1880 Shield Proof Sovereign (grained) has been offered by Spink Auctions Australia in November 1978 (Lot 657), November 1981 (Lot 992) and again in July 1988 (Lot 2307).
 From the Dangar collection?
 Unconfirmed.
-Spink also offered a St George sovereign (milled), in November 1986 (Lot 717), the coin impaired and was passed in.
+Spink also offered a St George Proof Sovereign (grained), in November 1986 (Lot 717), the coin impaired and was passed in.
+Our estimate on the number of 1880 Proof Sovereigns available to collectors in today's market is three.

 The Dangar Collection sold by Glendinings London in 1954 offered a milled edge 1880 Proof Half Sovereign as lot 225.
 An 1880 Proof Half Sovereign was offered in 1974 by Glendinings and fetched £520 (Lot 22).
 A Proof 1880 Half Sovereign was offered by Spink Auctions Australia in 1978 (Lot 657), again in 1981 (Lot 1000) and again in 1983 (Lot 525).
 A second example was offered in 1988 (Lot 2308).
 Notation linking coins offered in Spink Auctions to the 1954 and 1974 Glendinings auctions is lacking.
-Our estimate on the number of examples available to collectors in today's market is two, perhaps three.
+Our estimate on the number of 1880 Proof Half Sovereigns available to collectors in today's market is two, perhaps three.

 A Proof 1886 Sovereign is said to have been struck but has never been confirmed or sighted.